Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models

 \item We specialize our result to SGMs with specific functions $f$ and $g$ in the forward process.
-We find that under mild assumptions, the class of VP-SDEs (as forward processes) will always lead to an iteration complexity bound $\widetilde{\mathcal{O}}\left(d/\epsilon^{2}\right)$ where $\widetilde{\mathcal{O}}$ ignores the logarithmic factors and hides dependency on other parameters.
-On the other hand, in the class of VE-SDEs, the choice of an exponential function $g$ in \cite{SongErmon2019, SongICLR2021} leads to an iteration complexity of $\widetilde{\mathcal{O}}\left(d/\epsilon^{2}\right)$, while other simple choices including polynomials for $g$ lead to a worse complexity bound.
+We find that under mild assumptions, the class of VP-SDEs (as forward processes) will lead to an iteration complexity bound $\widetilde{\mathcal{O}}\left(d/\epsilon^{2}\right)$ where $\widetilde{\mathcal{O}}$ ignores the logarithmic factors and hides dependency on other parameters.
+On the other hand, in the class of VE-SDEs, the choice of an exponential function $g$ in \cite{SongICLR2021} leads to an iteration complexity of $\widetilde{\mathcal{O}}\left(d/\epsilon^{2}\right)$, while other simple choices including polynomials for $g$ lead to a worse complexity bound.
 We also find that VP-SDEs with polynomial and exponential noise schedules, which appear to be new to the literature, lead to better iteration complexity bounds (in terms of logarithmic dependence on $d,\epsilon$) compared with the existing models.
 See Table~\ref{table:summary} and Proposition~\ref{prop:VP}.

-\item We establish two results on lower bounds.
+\item We also establish two new results on lower bounds.
 We first show that if we use the upper bound in Theorem~\ref{thm:discrete:2}, then in order to achieve $\epsilon$ accuracy, the iteration complexity is $\widetilde{\Omega}\left(d/\epsilon^{2}\right)$ for quite general functions $f$ and $g$, where $\widetilde{\Omega}$ ignored the logarithmic dependence on $\epsilon$ and $d$ (Proposition~\ref{prop:lower:bound}).
 This result, however, does not show whether our upper bound in Theorem~\ref{thm:discrete:2} is tight or not.
-We next show that if the data distribution $p_{0}$ is a Gaussian distribution, then the lower bound for the iteration complexity is $\Omega\left(\sqrt{d}/\epsilon\right)$ (Proposition~\ref{prop:lower:bound:Gaussian}).
-We do not know what the lower bound is when the data distribution is non Gaussian, partly because the score function needs to be estimated in this case and it is difficult to explicitly bound the 2-Wasserstein distance between two general distributions.
-See Section~\ref{sec:discussion} for detailed discussions.
+We next show that if the data distribution $p_{0}$ is Gaussian, then the lower bound for the iteration complexity is $\Omega\left(\sqrt{d}/\epsilon\right)$ (Proposition~\ref{prop:lower:bound:Gaussian}).